Perth Transportation

 With TransPerth, there are two convenient ways to pay for travel: cash tickets and Smart Rider Cards.
 Both allow you to use the Perth public transport like busses, trains, and ferries interchangeably.

-Tickets for Perth public transport
+Tickets for Perth Public Transport

 Perth public transport fares are very reasonable.
 Cash tickets are based on two different variables: time and zone.
 Every time you purchase a time ticket, the expiration time and date will be included on the ticket stub.
 The expiry time and zones allowed depends on which cash ticket you buy, and multiple ones can be purchased.
 If you plan on using the Perth public transport all day, the Day Rider and Family Rider prices per day are $12.10 for all zones within a 24 hour period and are the most cost effective options if you plan on travelling throughout the city.

 The Smart Rider card is a rechargeable card for the Perth public transport with discounts between 15-25% that apply to your fares, including additional pricing discounts for students.
 The Smart Rider card is most cost effective for solo travellers who plan on using the Perth public transport and travelling within Perth for more than a few days, as the discounts per zone are great deals.
-To check out the regular rates and the Smart Rider discount, visit this page.
+To check out the regular rates and the Smart Rider discount, visit the TransPerth page (here).

 Passengers should be mindful of the promptness of the Perth transport like busses, trains and ferries; and arriving five to ten minutes prior to the arrival time is advised.